Pennsylvania

 Common foundation problems homeowners notice

-Horizontal, stair-step, or widening cracks that seem to keep changing
+Horizontal, stair-step, or widening cracks that do not stay settled for long

 Localized repair vs. broader structural work